p200d/REST-and-Consume/README.md

 # REST-and-Consume
-Proof of concept REST API consumption and display
+REST API consumer and simple UI display.
+Used to test some flex mobile first, async, debounce and data mutation.